seraphium/JTAppleCalender/README.md

 ##### Setting up the delegate methods
 Lets setup the delegate methods in your viewController.
 I have called my viewController simply `ViewController`.
-I prefer setting up my protocols on my controllers using extensions to keep my code neat, but you can put it where ever youre accustomed to.
+Also, I prefer setting up my protocols on my controllers using extensions to keep my code neat, but you can put it where ever youre accustomed to.
 This function needs 3 variables returned.
 - Start boundary date
 - End boundary date
 - Calendar which you should configure to the time zone of your liking.